BIOSCI 220 : Quantitative Biology

 - Lectures will be available as recordings.
-Other learning activities including labs/studios will not be available as recordings, unless the entire campus is forced online due an increase in the COVID-19 Alert Level (see Learning Continuity section for more details).
+Other learning activities including labs will not be available as recordings, unless the entire campus is forced online due an increase in the COVID-19 Alert Level (see Learning Continuity section for more details).

-- The course will not include live online events, unless the entire campus is forced online due an increase in the COVID-19 Alert Level (see Learning Continuity section for more details).
+- The course will not include live online events, unless the entire campus is forced online due to an increase in the COVID-19 Alert Level (see Learning Continuity section for more details).

 - The activities for the course are scheduled as a standard weekly timetable.